The upfront capital invested at the start of the project.

 Accuracy and Disclaimer

-IRR is calculated using an iterative numerical method and assumes reinvestment of cash flows at the IRR rate.
-Actual investment returns depend on market conditions, execution quality, and timing.
+IRR is calculated using the Newton-Raphson iterative method assuming reinvestment of cash flows at the IRR rate.
+For projects with non-conventional cash flows (multiple sign changes), multiple IRR solutions may exist.
+In those cases, use MIRR or NPV analysis.
 This calculator is for educational and planning purposes.
-Consult a financial advisor for investment decisions.
+Consult a financial analyst or investment professional for formal investment decisions.

 Conclusion